SPARC-FAIR-Codeathon/2025-team-D/README.md

 **Note**: No work was done on this project prior to the start of the Codeathon.

 ## Introduction
-The NIH Common Fund program on **[Stimulating Peripheral Activity to Relieve Conditions (SPARC)](https://commonfund.nih.gov/sparc) focuses on understanding peripheral nerves** (nerves that connect the brain and spinal cord to the rest of the body), **how their electrical signals control internal organ function**, and **how therapeutic devices could be developed to modulate electrical activity in nerves to improve organ function**.
-This may provide a potentially powerful way to treat a diverse set of common conditions and diseases such hypertension, heart failure, gastrointestinal disorders, and more.
-60 research groups spanning 90 institutions and companies contribute to SPARC and work across over 15 organs and systems in 8 species.
+The **[NIH Common Fund SPARC program](https://commonfund.nih.gov/sparc)**(Stimulating Peripheral Activity to Relieve Conditions) aims to advance our understanding of **peripheral nerves**—those that connect the brain and spinal cord to the rest of the body—and how their electrical signals regulate internal organ function.
+The ultimate goal is to develop **therapeutic devices** that modulate nerve activity to improve organ function and treat conditions such as hypertension, heart failure, and gastrointestinal disorders.

+SPARC is a collaborative effort involving **60 research groups across 90 institutions and companies**, working on **over 15 organs and systems in 8 species**.

-**The [SPARC Portal](http://sparc.science/) provides a single user-facing online interface to resources** that can be shared, cited, visualized, computed, and used for virtual experimentation. **key offerings** of the portal include:
+The **[SPARC Portal](http://sparc.science/)** provides a single user-facing online interface to access resources developed by the SPARC community that can be shared, cited visualised, computed, and used for virtual experimentation.
+Key features include:
-- the **collection of well-curated datasets in a standardised format, including anatomical and computational models** that are being generated both SPARC-funded researchers and the international scientific community.
-These datasets can be found under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal.
-Information regarding [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format) can be found on the SPARC Portal.
+- A **collection of well-curated datasets** in a standardised format, including anatomical and computational.
+These datasets can be explored under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal, and resources are provided describing how [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
-- web tools integrated direclty into the portal for exploring these resources datasets and SPARC knowledge bases, including:
+- Web tools integrated direclty into the portal for exploring SPARC resources:, including:
-  - searching data with pre-configured filters
+  - Searching datasets with pre-configured filters
-  - pre-configured data viewers e.g. gallery, image, plot, scaffold, segmentation, simulation, and dataset viewers
+  - Pre-configured data viewers e.g. gallery, image, plot, scaffold, segmentation, simulation, and dataset viewers
-  - viewing anatomical and functional connectivity maps using pre-configured visualisation interfaces
+  - Viewing anatomical and functional connectivity maps using pre-configured visualisation interfaces

 ## The problem
-From the SPARC portal, there is **currenlty no ability for users to easily**:
+Despite its rich offering, the **SPARC portal currently lacks the ability for users to easily**:
-- **perform customised searches** of sparc datasets or knowledge bases
+- **Perform customised searches** across datasets and knowledge bases
-- **customise or extend existing functionality** e.g. of data viewers and connectivity map visualisations
+- **Extend or modify existing functionality** such as data viewers or connectivity map visualisations
-- **add new functionality** to interact with sparc datasets or knowledge bases, including
+- **Add new interactive features** such as:
-  - provide new services e.g. image segmentation, integrating state-of-the-art tools
+  - Advanced services like image segmentation using state-of-the-art tools
+  - Integration of AI chatbots
-- access existing or any such new capabilities during dataset or model development
+- **Access these capabilities during dataset or model development**
-- enable non-technical users to engage with developing and contributing such features
+- **Enable non-technical users** to contribute or rapidly prototype new features
-- rapidly prototype such functionality

-Adding any of the above functionality requires expert software engineers familiar with the SPARC portal codebase to modify existing portal capabilities or develop the desired capabilities.
-The entire SPARC portal then needs to be taken offline, its codebase updated and re-deployed, which will cause significant disruptions for all users in the SPARC community.
+Implementing any of the above requires expert software engineers familiar with the SPARC codebase.
+Changes necessitate taking the portal offline, updating the codebase, and redeploying—causing significant disruption to the SPARC community.

 ## Our solution - sparc-plugins

-To address this problem, we have **developed SPARC Plugins (sparc-plugins)**, an ecosystem for dynamically integrating rich and interactive features into the SPARC portal in accordance with FAIR principles.
+To address this problem, we have **developed SPARC Plugins (sparc-plugins)**— an ecosystem for dynamically integrating rich, interactive features into the SPARC portal in accordance with FAIR principles.

+The following features are currently supported:
 <!--*
 The following features are currently supported:
 - Extracting and annotating existing tools and models from SPARC datasets to help standardise and harmonise their input and output descriptions